kimhuang7/processing-3-2016-summer/README.md

 # processing-3-2016-summer
-This is an animated ceature created in Processing 3
+This is an animated creature created in Processing 3